Adele's Las Vegas cancellation is a disaster – for her and the music industry

 "We've tried absolutely everything we can to put it together in time and for it to be good enough for you, but we've been absolutely destroyed by delivery delays and Covid.
 Half my crew and team are down with Covid, they still are, and it's been impossible to finish the show," the Tottenham-born singer said.

 Adele had planned a massive production befitting one of the world's biggest stars.
 Local reports suggest she was going to open her 'Weekends with Adele' shows with her Bond theme Skyfall, backed by a 60-piece choir.
-Ticket prices for the planned 24-show stint in the 4,300-seater Colosseum at Caesars Palace reflected this ambition.
-Prices ranged from $110 to $6,160 (£4,540), including fees, and Billboard magazine reported that pre-sales had hit $50 million.
+Ticket prices for the planned 24-show stint in the 4300-seater Colosseum at Caesars Palace reflected this ambition.
+Prices ranged from US$110 to US$6160, including fees, and Billboard magazine reported that pre-sales had hit US$50 million.

-The singer was said to be earning $685,000, or half a million pounds, per performance.
-Black market tickets were reported to be exchanging hands for $30,000.
+The singer was said to be earning US$685,000, per performance.
+Black market tickets were reported to be exchanging hands for US$30,000.
 Although Adele said all the shows will be rescheduled, she didn't say when.

 "She takes all these things very much to heart," says one music executive.
 "She's clearly distraught that this has happened.
 But people have spent a lot of money."

 But even Adele – with a vast machine behind her – couldn't pull it off.
 Two years into the pandemic, and the live music world is still suffering.
-In the last month alone, Billy Joel, Wolf Alice, Rina Sawayama, David Lee Roth have all postponed or cancelled shows.
+In the past month alone, Billy Joel, Wolf Alice, Rina Sawayama and David Lee Roth have all postponed or cancelled shows.
 More will surely follow.
 This year's Grammy Awards have been postponed until April and moved from New York to – you guessed it – Las Vegas.

 Although omicron cases in the UK and in many countries are falling, the strain is still problematic.
 According to The Las Vegas Review-Journal, the original call for Adele's Skyfall choir was for 100 singers but only 60 could show up.